Russia-linked shares are falling – is it time to sell?

 For investors with exposure to Russian-linked stocks, it could be time to re-evaluate portfolios.
 Investing is never without risk, but having a diversified portfolio can minimise some market shocks.
 Having a share trading account that makes it easy to access the markets you’re considering and offers the best value for money can help if you are looking to make changes to your portfolio.
 Take a look at our guide to comparing share dealing accounts.

 Where should investors look to buy?

 Due to the nature of the conflict, oil and energy prices are likely to rise.
 So some might argue that the energy and oil sector is one to keep an eye on.
-Similarly, defense companies tend to do well out of conflict.
+Similarly, defence companies tend to do well out of conflict.
 And there could be increased interest in cybersecurity firms if relations between Russia and the West worsen.